straup/whereonearth-planet/README.md

 whereonearth-planet
 ==

-"The universe is full of null islands." – [Michal Migurski](http://mike.teczno.com/)
+"The Universe is full of null islands." – [Michal Migurski](http://mike.teczno.com/)

 The short version
 --